fw-dev/msp_portal/README.md

 Bug fixes
 * Logging in to FileWave Admin with MSP Portal link will no longer log out other FileWave Admin sessions of the same user.
 (RAC-30)

+**Version 1.1.1 (30.10.2019)**
+Bug fixes
+* Fixed an issue in which servers' administrator password field would be displayed for users not having appropriate permissions to see so.
+(RAC-84)